JonCyberGuy/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/ISI6fPb.jpg" height="80%" width="80%" alt="Using Powershell to create 1000 user accounts in bulk"/>
 <br />
 <br />
 <b>The script has run successfully and the output confirmations that the user accounts has been created looks amazing.
-There were some duplicates that were not created, but that is easily solved by adding to the Powershell script a few lines of code that will tell it what to do in case duplicates occure.
+There were some duplicates that were not created, but that is easily solved by adding to the Powershell script a few lines of code that will tell it what to do in case duplicates occur.
 Perhaps something along the lines of "If a duplicate occurs, add a 1 to the end of the account name" for example.
 If you want to see the full code used, refer to the top of this repository.
 The script is under CREATE_USERS.ps1</b> <br/>
 <img src="https://i.imgur.com/MhlDg1o.jpg" height="80%" width="80%" alt="Using Powershell to create 1000 user accounts in bulk"/>
 <br />
 <br />